pascal-thomas/TL19/exercise2/README.md

 When the application is redeployed, then you can reload the loginpage to see the new background image.

 ## Customize the login screen
-NOTE: The instructions below are done directly in CRX/DE.
-Of course you can do them also in your IDE, then deploy into AEM.

 Now you can customize it to your own needs.